jacksalici/jacksalici.com/src/content/posts/website.md

 cover: "/website.jpg"
 ---

 As you probably have imagined, I built this website myself.
 Actually, I've rebuilt it several times because I can't decide how I want it.
 I think that this is due to the fact that as soon as I find new inspiration or a framework I like, I cannot stop thinking about it.
-If you like to tidy your home before hosting guests, well, I like to tidy MY home, my digital home, that is, in a certain way—the website you are reading.
+If you like to tidy your home before hosting guests, well, I like to tidy MY home, my digital home, that is, in a certain way — the website you are reading.
 So, it has to be the thing that better represents me, what I did, and what my tastes are, even if this means rebuilding it twice a year.
 I want to spend some words about the major versions of it and why I chose them.

 ## Hugo